September 27, 2022

 On the opposite side of this bridge sat the town of San Vicente de La Baquera – a moderately large coastal town with a laundromat, which I desperately needed.

-I’ve been hand-washing my hiking clothes the last three nights, but they are desperately in need of a more thorough wash.
-They just smell horrible from all my sweating inside my rain gear these past few days.
+I’ve been hand-washing my hiking clothes for the last three nights, but they are desperately in need of a more thorough wash.
+They smell horrible from all the sweating I’ve done inside my rain gear over the past few days.

-This lousy odor is especially true of my socks!
-I’ve had to wear the same pair of socks over and over each day, as I still don’t have an extra pair to replace the ones I lost back in Portugalete five days ago.
+This unpleasant odor is especially noticeable in my socks!
+I’ve had to wear the same pair of socks over and over every day, as I still don’t have an extra pair to replace the ones I lost back in Portugalete five days ago.

-Losing my extra hiking sock left me without any option but to wear semi-clean, yet semi-damp socks every day.
-And several consecutive days of rain and mud have saturated my socks and shoes so many times over that I feel as it they’re now starting growing a layer of funky algae.
+Losing my extra hiking socks left me with no option but to wear semi-clean, yet still damp, socks every day.
+And several consecutive days of rain and mud have saturated my socks and shoes so many times over that I feel as if they’re now starting to grow a layer of funky algae.

 As I walked into San Vicente, I located the laundromat and discovered it was just two doors down from a local pizzeria.
 Perfect!
 I could eat a late lunch and do laundry while I was in town!

-After this extended stop for lunch and laundry, I was set.
-An hour and a half after entering San Vicente, I was walking out with clean hiking clothes once again.
-All that was left was to tackle the final 8 kilometers of my day and get to Serdio, where I have a reservation for the night.
+After this extended stop for lunch and laundry, I was ready to get going.
+All that was left was to tackle the final 8 kilometers of my day and arrive at Serdio, where I had a reservation for the night.

 ANOTHER CAMINO

-This final leg of today’s journey took me back into the hills again where I temporarily crossed paths with new set of trail makers.
-Red crosses that looked like the Knights of Templar symbol marked a Camino route between San Vicente de la Baquera and Tama.
+This final leg of today’s journey took me back into the hills again, where I temporarily crossed paths with a new set of trail makers.
+Red crosses, resembling the Knights Templar symbol, marked a Camino route between San Vicente de la Baquera and Tama.

-This 73-kilometer long path is part of an 8th century pilgrimage route to the Lignum Crucis (‘true cross’) at the monastery of Santo Toribio de Liébana.
-Pilgrims on this path are headed inland to the monastery that claims to protect the largest surviving piece the cross that Jesus of Nazareth was crucified upon.
+This 73-kilometer-long path is part of an 8th-century pilgrimage route to the Lignum Crucis (‘true cross’) at the monastery of Santo Toribio de Liébana.
+Pilgrims on this path head inland to the monastery that claims to protect the largest surviving piece of the cross on which Jesus of Nazareth was crucified.

 According to the Catholic Church, Saint Toribio of Astorga was charged with protecting the relics of Jesus’s crucifixion in Jerusalem during the 5th century.
-And he brought a fragment from the cross’s left arm back to the Iberian Peninsula to safeguarde it in Astorga.
+He purportedly brought a fragment from the cross’s left arm back to the Iberian Peninsula to safeguard it in Astorga.

 However, during the Moorish invasion of Spain in 711 AD, Christian followers relocated the relic to the monastery in Liébana to protect it form possible attacks.
 And once the presence of the relic became known, the faithful then began making their pilgrimage to the monastery, creating what is now known as the Camino Lebaniego.

-My own route only followed this second pilgrimage route for a few kilometers before diverging from it, but I was intrigued by it nonetheless.
-Perhaps on my next trip to Spain might include a visit.
-But today my focus was merely on getting to the town of Serdio.
+Today’s route only followed this second pilgrimage route for a few kilometers before diverging from it, but I was intrigued by it nonetheless.
+My next trip to Spain may include a visit to the monastery.
+However, today, my focus was merely on reaching the town of Serdio.